davidosomething/dotfiles/vim/README.md

 Even though [neomake] is used to handle running linters, the [syntastic] wiki still has a good list ([Syntax-Checkers]) and shows how to set them up.

+### Neovim Python Settings

+- Using `pyenv`, install python 3+.
+- Set up a virtualenv using `pyenv-virtualenv`: `pyenv virtualenv neovim3`
+- `pip install neovim` in the virtualenv
+- You can now switch back to whatever python you want, `init.vim` for neovim startup is already configured to find the `neovim3` virtualenv.
+- `:UpdateRemotePlugins` if installing/upgrading python-based plugins like deoplete.
+- `:CheckHealth` to see if the python3 setup and plugins are working.

 ### Arch Linux

 Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux!